 A most interesting feature of Mt Canobolas biodiversity is the unfolding discovery of many endemic species.
-At least ten species are found in the wild within the SCA and immediate surrounds, and nowhere else in the world.
+At least twelve species are found in the wild within the SCA and immediate surrounds, and nowhere else in the world.
 These species depend entirely on the SCA for their survival.

 The endemic shrub Prostanthera gilesii [formerly P. sp.
 C] (Giles’ Mintbush) is only known from two small colonies and has been listed as Critically Endangered under the BC Act.

 Say NO to Mountain Bikes in Mt Canobolas State Conservation Area!